nent/nent/packages/core/src/components/n-data-session/provider.md

 # Session Data Providers

-> Data Providers a read-only data-store to resolve using expressions.

-This provider uses the built-in key-value store in the browser to persist data across page-refreshes during a single browsing sessions.
+This provider uses the built-in key-value store in the browser to persist data across page refreshes during a single browsing session.

-Browser Session: **session**
+> Data Providers are a read-only data store used by NENT to resolve data expressions.

 ## Installation